openziti/ziti-doc/docfx_project/ziti/quickstarts/hsm/softhsm.md

 # [Linux/MacOS](#tab/start-tunnel-linux)

+    # if you only have a single edge router this command will work without the need for copy/paste
+    EDGE_ROUTER_ID=$(ziti edge controller list edge-routers | cut -d " " -f2)

-    # run this command and get the id from the first edge-router.
+    # IF the above command doesn't work - run this command and get the id from the first edge-router.
-    ziti edge controller list edge-routers
+    # ziti edge controller list edge-routers

-    # use the id returned from the above command and put it into a variable for use in a momment
+    # then use the id returned from the above command and put it into a variable for use in a momment
-    EDGE_ROUTER_ID=64d4967b-5474-4f06-8548-5700ed7bfa80
+    # EDGE_ROUTER_ID={insert the 'id' from above - example: 64d4967b-5474-4f06-8548-5700ed7bfa80}

     # remove/recreate the config - here we'll be instructing the tunneler to listen on localhost and port 9000
     ziti edge controller delete config wttrconfig